RoboticCheese/box-sync-chef/README.md

 directly in a recipe of your own.

-The cookbook will complete the initial install, but Box Sync will still prompt you for a password to complete installation the first time it's started.
+The cookbook will complete the initial install, but Box Sync will still prompt you for a password in OS X the first time it's started.

 Recipes
 =======